 If your site is hosted on a server running IIS, follow these instructions in the Microsoft TechNet document to enable compression.

 While there are many ways to improve the performance of your WordPress site, enabling GZIP compression is one of the easiest to implement.
-Simply switching it on can instantly help decrease the size of your files and get your content to your visitors faster.
+Simply switching it on can instantly help decrease the size of your files, get your content to your visitors faster, and improve Core Web Vitals’ performance.

 GZIP has been around for 20 years so you shouldn’t have a problem getting it to work with any modern browser.
 You’ll just need to check that it’s available with your hosting.
 Not sure if your site is using GZIP already?
 You can use any of the verification methods I’ve listed above to see if it’s working.